AllAboutEE/ESP8266-MCP3021-Library/README.md

+# ESP8266 Analog Input Expander Library for MCP3021 A/D Conveters

 ## **What is it?**
 A board with four analog to digital (A/D) converters that your ESP8266 can interface with it using I2C.